gopro/OpenGoPro/docs/specs/http.md

 as an overview of the changes from the previous version.
 Click on an individual spec to see its complete information including possible commands, settings, etc.

+{% note %}
-{% note Since the Open GoPro API varies based on the version, it is necessary to query the Open GoPro version using the Get Version command upon connection %}
+Since the Open GoPro API varies based on the version, it is necessary to query the Open GoPro version using the Get Version command upon connection
+{% endnote %}

 # Versions